top of page

 Ron's local, national, and international recognition and honors

-Ron’s service and commitment to the Palm Springs community has been recognized by many organizations including:
+Ron’s service and commitment to the Palm Springs community has been recognized by a variety of organizations, including:

-• The Greater Palm Springs Convention and Visitors Bureau presented him with the 2018 Santa Rosa Award in recognition of destination excellence.
+• The Greater Palm Springs Convention and Visitors Bureau's Santa Rosa Award in recognition of destination excellence

 • The Palm Springs Chamber of Commerce Community Spirit Award